rerun-io/rerun-docs/docs/getting-started/examples.md

 This is a swiss-army-knife example showing the usage of most of the Rerun SDK APIs.
 The data logged is static and meaningless.

-The following sub-examples are available (select one or more using the `--demo` flag):
+Multiple sub-examples are available (See the instructions by running with the `--help` flag).

-`all, 3d_points, log_cleared, rects, segmentation, text, transforms_3d, bbox, extension_components`

 ```bash
 python examples/api_demo/main.py